hashobject/perun.io/resources/guides/getting-started.md

 - **Make things pretty.** Admittedly our site isn't very pretty right now.
 [CSS][css] can be used to influence the appearance of HTML.
-  It can color texts and backgrounds and do a numerous other things.
+  It can color texts and backgrounds and do lot of other things.
 If you're familiar with CSS you might already know how to add more CSS to the page, if not you can learn all about CSS in the [excellent material created by CSSClasses][cssclasses-guide].